You’re gonna want to get a Snap of this ranking, cause it’s lit! #blessed

 The University of Washington at Seattle is a public flagship research university that is a member of the Association of American University.
 It is one of the oldest universities on the West Coast and was established in 1861.
 It is located in Seattle, Washington and is regionally accredited by the WASC SCUC.

 There are over 140 different degrees available at this school at the undergraduate, graduate, and postgraduate levels.
 They are split up into 18 schools and colleges, including the Daniel J. Evans School of Public Policy and Governance and the School of Oceanography, both of which are well respected.
 Online courses and programs, although few, are also available at UW.
+Here’s a look at some top majors:

 This university is well known for the sheer number of rankings it appears on.
 Select schools have appeared on rankings from U.S. News and World Report, Forbes, The Princeton Review, and Washington Monthly.
 It is one of the most well-regarded institutions, particularly for its health sciences programs, including its medical and nursing degree programs.